spruceid/spruceid.dev/docs/didkit/example--core-functions-in-bash.md

 ### Verify a verifiable credential.

-- We pass the newly-issued verifiable credential back to didkit for verification using the given verification method and proof purpose.
+- We pass the newly-issued signed verifiable credential back to didkit for verification using the given verification method and proof purpose.

-- DIDKit outputs the verification result as JSON.
-- If verification is successful, the command completes successfully (returns exit code 0).
+- DIDKit then outputs the verification result as JSON and saves it.
+If verification is successful, the command completes successfully (returns exit code 0).

 ```bash
 if ! didkit vc-verify-credential \